13 French Reading Practice Tools for Busy Teachers

 Google News, or Google Actualités, is a daily source of French articles to read that can be customised to the user’s preferences, such as filtering by region or topic.
 For advanced French learners who ordinarily read the news in their native language, switching their daily news consumption to reading in French makes sense.
 As with any Google search, the quality and accuracy of content is not guaranteed, and nor is there any specific tailoring towards French learners of different levels; therefore Google News, and francophone news sites in general, are less optimal for French reading practice than learner-friendly platforms like Newsdle or Beelinguapp.

-General tips for reading French
+Additional tips for reading French

-- Test comprehension: Extension activities such as quizzes can test the student’s comprehension of a text, without feeling like too much extra effort on the student’s part.
+Extension activities such as quizzes can test the student’s comprehension of a text, without feeling like too much extra effort on the student’s part.
 If built-in comprehension exercises are not readily available, then writing a summary – ideally in French – is an effective way to test one’s own understanding of the material.

-- Actively build vocabulary: While passive exposure to the target language has merits, active learning empowers the learner and ensures that new material sticks around in the long-term memory.
+While passive exposure to the target language has merits, active learning empowers the learner and ensures that new material sticks around in the long-term memory.
 During each French reading practice session, identify up to 10 new words or phrases encountered in the text.
 An old-school method of vocabulary building would be to write down each word or phrase along with a definition and/or translation, and an example of the word or phrase used in a sentence.
 A more modern, tech-savvy approach would be to add the word or phrase to one’s preferred flashcard or SRS app so that the new vocabulary can be reviewed at regular intervals.

-- Embrace challenge and uncertainty: Let’s face it, reading in French is a skill that takes time to develop; at first it may feel arduous, even disheartening, but persistence ultimately pays off.
+Let’s face it, reading in French is a skill that takes time to develop; at first it may feel arduous, even disheartening, but persistence ultimately pays off.
 Readers should manage their expectations, look for context clues around unfamiliar vocabulary, and get comfortable with a degree of ambiguity.
 If the reading material is appropriate for the learner’s level, then there will be plenty of familiar words and some that are new, but the overall intelligibility of the text should be high.

 This article presented a range of online tools that students of French can use to gain exposure to the written language and, given sufficient time and dedication, learn to read French with greater ease and enjoyment.
 Some of the tools cater to learners of all levels, whereas others are more suited to beginners, intermediate or advanced students.
 Different tools may also prove more or less useful depending on the individual learner’s level of motivation and autonomy.
 Whichever tools or strategies a student opts for, they should strive to make reading French a regular habit, and relish the feeling of accomplishment that comes from making progress in a foreign language.